-Practical: Database management: the fundamentals of database management, knowledge and data transfer between spreadsheet in health and computer related problem solving I. and database manager programs.
+Practical: Database management: the fundamentals of database management, and database manager programs.

-health databases, formulating quarries on the quarry grind of MS Access I.
+Lecture: Information and data management.
+The Practical: Data retrieval from health and public health databases, formulating quarries on the quarry grind of MS Access I.

 Practical: Data retrieval from health and public health databases, formulating quarries on the quarry grind of MS Access II.